The Best In Ear Monitors for Musicians - Wireless

 -

-This specification indicates the frequencies that the earpiece can reproduce.
-The lower the starting range, the more bass frequencies it can produce, while the top range dictates the high frequencies it can handle.
-Musicians that need to hear more lows, like bassists and drummers will want to look at those with good low frequency response.
-Some people even end up replacing the earpiece just to hear the lows better.
+This specification indicates the frequencies that the system and earpiece can reproduce.
+The lower the frequency response starting range, the more bass response it can produce, while the top range dictates the high end (treble) it can handle.
+Most musicians will prefer earpieces with a balanced sound reproduction.
+Flat frequency response lets you hear your sound accurately and prevents any unwanted coloration.

 -